-The combined wealth of knowledge from national otter surveys and genetic/genomic studies has provided an unusually wellknown account of the history of Eurasian otters in the United Kingdom, along with detailed knowledge of population genetic structure.
-This background renders UK otters a particularly suitable model system to study the genetic effects of recent population bottlenecks, and to reliably estimate N{e} .
+The combined wealth of knowledge from national otter surveys and genetic/genomic studies has provided an unusually well-known account of the history of Eurasian otters in the UK, along with detailed knowledge of population genetic structure.
+This background renders UK otters a particularly suitable model system to study the genetic effects of recent population bottlenecks, and to reliably estimate Ne.
 This setting also provides an excellent opportunity to explicitly evaluate the biases arising from cryptic population structure and admixture on genetic estimates of past demography.
-We here used a previously published dataset of 407 UK otters from across the United Kingdom spanning 21 years (1994-2014), genotyped at 15 polymorphic microsatellite loci (Thomas et al. 2022a) (more details on the dataset are given below in the Methods section).
+We here used a previously published dataset of 407 UK otters from across the UK and spanning 21 years (1994 - 2014), genotyped at 15 polymorphic microsatellite loci (Thomas et al. 2022a) (more details on the dataset are given below in the Methods section).
 That study reported (1) the absence of significant increase in genetic diversity over time, and (2) a slow increase in gene flow over time, albeit not enough to lead to a significant reduction in population genetic structuring over time.
-Based on this dataset, we investigated spatio-temporal patterns of genetic signals of changes in N{e} , with particular attention to any biases arising from admixture, Wahlund effects and temporal lumping of samples across cohorts.
+Based on this dataset, we investigated spatio-temporal patterns of genetic signals of changes in Ne, with particular attention to any biases arising from admixture, Wahlund effects and temporal lumping of samples across cohorts.

-Overall, we expected that bottleneck tests and temporal $N{\rm e}$ comparisons would show signals of past otter population declines.
-Alternatively, recent and ongoing population expansion in the

-United Kingdom might override these signals.
-We expected that detection of either process (decline or expansion) would be sensitive both to spatial variation across the United Kingdom in the degree of population recovery (Thomas et al. 2022a) and differences in methodological/statistical approach.
-Firstly, we hypothesised that signals from population expansion from BOTTLENECK would be greater in demes which showed the fastest demographic recoveries (rapidity of change), that is, the South West England and Wales regions.
-Second, we hypothesised to obtain the clearest BOTTLENECK signals of a bottleneck in the area suggested by national otter surveys to have experienced the most severe population decline and to have been the slowest to recover (severity of change), that is, East England.
-Third, we hypothesised that the N{o} estimate from LDNe for the whole dataset would be less than the sum of the estimates of N{e} for the regional subpopulations due to the presence of admixture LD in the first dataset but not the second.
-Fourth, we hypothesised that the inclusion of genetically admixed individuals would increase subpopulation N{ρ} compared to when they are excluded from estimates.
-Finally, we hypothesised LDNe would yield increasing estimates of N_0 at later time points during the population expansion, mirroring the otter survey results revealing increasing presence of otter signs.
+Overall, we expected that bottleneck tests and temporal Ne comparisons would show signals of past otter population declines.
+Alternatively, recent and ongoing populations expansion in the UK might override these signals.
+We expected that detection of either process (decline, or expansion) would be sensitive both to spatial variation across the UK in the degree of population recovery (Thomas et al. 2022a), and to differences in methodological/statistical approach.
+Firstly, we hypothesised that signals from population expansion from BOTTLENECK would be greater in demes which showed the fastest demographic recoveries (rapidity of change), i.e. the South West England and Wales regions.
+Second, we hypothesised to obtain the clearest BOTTLENECK signals of a bottleneck in the area suggested by national otter surveys to have experienced the most severe population decline and to have been the slowest to recover (severity of change), i.e. East England.
+Third, we hypothesised that the Ne estimate from LDNe for the whole dataset would be less than the sum of the estimates of Ne for the regional subpopulations, due to the presence of admixture LD in the first dataset but not the second.
+Fourth, we hypothesised that the inclusion of genetically admixed individuals would increase subpopulation $N_e$ compared to when they are excluded from estimates.
+Finally, we hypothesised LDNe would yield increasing estimates of $N_e$ at later time points during the population expansion, mirroring the otter survey results revealing increasing presence of otter signs.